semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 (https://www.youtube.com/watch?v=a1Rijk_TMHA)
 </p>

+- Your data, owned and controlled by you:
-- ORCID is a nonprofit organisation so users own the data linked to their identifier so have full control over what data are linked to their id, and how those data are made public, limited or private.
+  - ORCID is a non-profit organisation so users *own their id and record* (the data linked to their identifier).
+  - Users have full control over *what data are linked to their id*, and how those data are made *public, limited or private*.
+  - ORCID makes your public data available under a Creative Commons [CC0 License]((https://en.wikipedia.org/wiki/Creative_Commons_license#CC0)) through the ORCID website.
+  - Organizations may add, update, or remove information in your ORCID record only if you have granted permission for them to do so.

 - Unlike email addresses, if you leave the university, the ORCID travels with you, along with your list of past activities.

-### Register for an ORCID
+### Register for an ORCID id?

+#### Who can have an ORCID id?

+Anyone in the research community (academia and industry) can register for an ORCID id!
+Only three items are required:

+- Your given name
+- Your email address
+- A password

+Optionally, you may want to include:

+- Biographical information
+- Affiliations
+- Research outputs
+- Funding information

+ There are no fields in the ORCID data structure to collect sensitive information.